 Ever since, Jenkins has been involved with the Florida Nursery, Growers and Landscape Association (FNGLA), a trade organization that represents a $16 billion industry to the Florida economy.
 He was chair of the Certification Division for 10 years and is an active member of the FNGLA Board.

 Jenkins is past president of the Hobe Sound Chamber of Commerce, and remains active and involved in the local community.
-He is one of the founding principles of Preserve Martin County, where he worked to inform residents on the impacts of sprawl in rural areas and the importance of diverse economic development and community redevelopment.
+He is one of the founding principals of Preserve Martin County, where he worked to inform residents on the impacts of sprawl in rural areas and the importance of diverse economic development and community redevelopment.

 In addition to driving and fixing muscle cars, Jenkins is a boater, fisherman and a fierce advocate for clean water and protecting our natural resources and quality of life.
 Bringing a business owner’s viewpoint to county government, his goals include increasing accountability and improving customer service.